Type; a Design Space

 Inside the drawers are the type cases, scan from Printing Type Specimens by Henry Lewis Johnson 1924.

-With computers as a design tool, there is technically no limit on how many variations a typeface can include.
-Especially with interpolations, shapes are connected and therefore be uniform and consistent within a typeface.
+With computers as a design tool, there is technically no limit to how many variations a typeface can include.
+Especially with interpolations, shapes are connected and can therefore be uniform and consistent within a typeface.

-An interpolation is made by connecting forms, let's say a thin letter and a heavy letter.
-Both of these two extremes are called masters.
-By connecting these two forms, this leads to an axis between this two masters.
-On this axis we can move and generahte instances, which are versions of these two masters.
+An interpolation is created by connecting forms, such as a thin letter and a heavy letter.
+Both of these extremes are called masters.
+By connecting these two forms, an axis is formed between the two masters.
+On this axis, we can move and generate instances, which are different versions of these two masters.

 Spezia Font Luzi Type Foundry

-How interpolation works; two masters results in one instance
+How interpolation works: two masters result in one instance

 a